 - Send location specific emails depending on the local weather, local events, and local happenings based on the segmented lists

 Imagine this scenario.
-You’re a national eCommerce retailer specializing in college merchandise and you have an unsegmented email list of 50,000 members.
+You’re a national eCommerce retailer specializing in college merchandise and you have an unsegmented email list of 50,000 contacts.
 Your only option in this case is to deliver very generic email marketing messages about your products.
 However, when you begin segmenting this list by state or even city, you can now narrow in on your exact audience and begin sending college specific sendings to a geographically centralized audience.

 Video In Email